 8. Compulsory training and records of learning

 Through dynamic learning records, e-learning can completely reshape the way you deliver and track essential training, such as workplace health and safety courses.
-Because the e-learning is quick and easy to update, it can take the hassle out of policy updates, as you can easily update a course with the new information in a matter of moments.
-With learning logs, you can also see when staff members have completed certain courses and also see who still needs to complete them.
+Because learning management systems are quick and easy to update, it can take the hassle out of policy updates, as you can easily update a course with the new information in a matter of moments.
+Thanks to e-learning reporting, you can also see when staff members have completed certain courses and who still needs to complete them.
 This is especially useful if you have mandatory training that you require all staff to complete, such as inductions, fire safety, and workplace assessments.

 9. Information and resources at your fingertips